For a website you need four main things:

 For organisations needing something quick and cheap

-If you never expect to grow much beyond an informal group then choose a free version and put up with the banner adverts on the home page and a slightly reduced service.
+If you never expect to grow much beyond an informal group then choose a free version.
+Put up with the banner adverts on the home page and a slightly reduced service.
 If you need a bit more support pay for a low cost package to access faster support if you can.

 These packages are free but if you need help from a website designer to set this up budget around £40 per hour for tuition and set up assistance.
 How much you need depends on your skill levels and the site you require.